-What started as a series of mezcal dinners put on by chef Hugo Suastegui at Edgewood neighborhood restaurant El Tesoro, grew into a passion for the spirit made from agave for owners Alan Raines and Samantha Eaves — and then to a new bar and restaurant opening in Decatur on September 1.
+What started as a series of mezcal dinners put on by chef Hugo Suastegui at Edgewood neighborhood restaurant El Tesoro, grew into a passion for the spirit made from agave for owners Alan Raines and Samantha Eaves, and then into a new bar and restaurant now open in Decatur.

 Through its food and cocktails, Tortuga y Chango builds a bridge between Suastegui’s hometown of Acapulco and the Pacific coast of Guerrero, Mexico, and the origin region of mezcal in Oaxaca to the east.

 Taking over the former Lawrence’s Cafe space on West College Avenue, Raines says Tortuga y Chango is first and foremost a mezcal bar that just so happens to serve really good food.